Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 * openstreetmap-carto

 Mod_tile is an apache module that serves cached tiles and decides which tiles need re-rendering either because they are not yet cached or because they are outdated.
 Renderd provides a priority queueing system for rendering requests to manage and smooth out the load from rendering requests.
 Mapnik is the software library that does the actual rendering and is used by renderd.

+Even if both operating system versions have been tested, Ubuntu 16.4 is strongly suggested.

 {% include_relative _includes/update-ubuntu.md %}